• Fahrenheit 451 (1953)

 Same goes for his eccentric mysteries, or his fictionalized memoirs of childhood, or his classic science fiction stories, like "A Sound of Thunder" (1952), a time-travel story that foreshadowed the next decade's postulation of the butterfly effect and chaos theory.

 Other writers have, of course, worked in a variety of styles and genres.
 But one gets the idea those writers consciously decided at various junctures to try something different.
-Reviewing Bradbury's massive output, though, you can't help but feel the man was possessed by an endless series of ideas for finding human beings in different situations.
-Some of these visions coalesced into certain types of stories and some shaped themselves into other types, it didn't seem to matter which to him—and it doesn't to us either.
+Reviewing Bradbury's massive output, though, you can't help but feel the man was possessed by an endless series of ideas for finding human beings in novel situations.
+Some of these visions coalesced into certain types of stories and some into other types, it didn't seem to matter which to him—and it doesn't to us either.

 Perhaps the distinctive common factor is the human scale.
 Even in Bradbury's obvious science fiction tales, involving aliens or space travel, it is the effect on characters with their ordinary hopes and flaws that drives the plots.
-They could be the definition of "soft" science fiction, as opposed to the hard variety that fixates on the science and technology.
+This could be the definition of "soft" science fiction, as opposed to the hard variety that fixates on the science and technology.
 In one of his most honoured SF stories, "Mars Is Heaven!"
 (1948, later adapted into The Martian Chronicles as "The Third Expedition"), a rocket ship sets down on the red planet near a small town that looks like any of those the men on board had left on Earth.
 A friendly, idealized town, seemingly drawn from the men's own childish memories.
 No ray guns, tentacled aliens, space battles, interplanetary politics or startling scientific discoveries are featured in the tale.
 Just some lonely American explorers reuniting with long-lost relatives...until one dark night....

 The overwhelming majority of Bradbury's hundreds of stories actually take place on Earth, and more often than not the story is restricted to a small, familiar locale.
 The themes of magic spells, time travel, monsters, alien invasions and multiple dimensions play out within a single family or in one neighbourhood.
 The domesticity of his titles alone sets him apart from other speculative writers; take these from one volume of stories: "The Wonderful Ice-Cream Suit", "The Marriage Mender", "The Town Where No One got Off", "A Scent of Sarsaparilla", "The First Night of Lent," "All Summer in a Day," "Come Into My Cellar", "A Million-Year Picnic"....